oktadev/spring-boot-microservices-example/OKTA.md

 ![Stormpath Zuul Login](static/zuul-login.png)

-After logging in, you should see a page display your user's information.
+After logging in, you should see a page displaying your user's information.

 ![Stormpath Zuul Home](static/zuul-home.png)